***NEW*** Homing Assistance Scheme (HAS) –

 Key changes from the earlier version of the scheme are as follows:

-The GAP contributions in support of the scheme are capped as follows:
+The GAP OIS contributions are capped as follows:

 If there are surgical complications (eg a cryptorchid male) or the dental work required is more serious and requires extractions payment beyond the cap may be possible with the prior approval of the GRNSW Chief Veterinarian.

-Owners that enter the scheme are reminded that all greyhounds should not be rehomed unless their vaccination status is current (GAP recommends C5 vaccination or equivalent) and the owner details are entered into the NSW Companion Animal Register (CAR).
-Any cost associated with vaccination or registration on the CAR is a matter for the owner or new owner.
+Owners that enter the scheme are reminded that all greyhounds should not be rehomed unless their vaccination status is current (GAP recommends C5 vaccination or equivalent) and the owner details are entered into the NSW Pet Registry.
+Any cost associated with vaccination or registration on NSW Pet Registry is a matter for the owner or new owner.

 Owners wishing to utilise the scheme are encouraged to download the form and make the necessary arrangements with their preferred NSW Registered Veterinarian or NSW Licenced Veterinary Hospital.